seandstewart/bardly/pending/romances/cymbeline/uncut.md

 Where?

 **ARVIRAGUS**
-O’ the floor;
+O' the floor;
 His arms thus leagued: I thought he slept, and put
 My clouted brogues from off my feet, whose rudeness
-Answer’d my steps too loud.
+Answer'd my steps too loud.

 **GUIDERIUS**
 Why, he but sleeps:
-If he be gone, he’ll make his grave a bed;
+If he be gone, he'll make his grave a bed;
 With female fairies will his tomb be haunted,
 And worms will not come to thee.

 **ARVIRAGUS**
 With fairest flowers
 Whilst summer lasts and I live here, Fidele,
-I’ll sweeten thy sad grave: thou shalt not lack
+I'll sweeten thy sad grave: thou shalt not lack
-The flower that’s like thy face, pale primrose, nor
+The flower that's like thy face, pale primrose, nor
 The azured harebell, like thy veins, no, nor
 The leaf of eglantine, whom not to slander,
-Out-sweeten’d not thy breath: the ruddock would,
+Out-sweeten'd not thy breath: the ruddock would,
-With charitable bill,–O bill, sore-shaming
+With charitable bill,--O bill, sore-shaming
 Those rich-left heirs that let their fathers lie
-Without a monument!–bring thee all this;
+Without a monument!--bring thee all this;
-Yea, and furr’d moss besides, when flowers are none,
+Yea, and furr'd moss besides, when flowers are none,
 To winter-ground thy corse.

 **GUIDERIUS**